Smart Money Moves to Make Before Year End

 Sign up

-Whether it’s to prepay bills for deductible expenses or to sell investments that have lost value, there are things you should do this time of year to make sure you’re not paying unnecessary money to Uncle Sam.
+Whether it’s taking your required minimum distributions (RMDs) from your retirement plan or selling investments that have lost value, there are things you should do this time of year to make sure you’re not paying unnecessary money to Uncle Sam.

 You should also max out your tax deductible retirement savings and contributions.
-Check your charitable donations to make the most of their impact on your taxes, whether you itemize or not.
+Check your charitable donations to make the most of the impact on your taxes, whether you itemize or not.

 Accounts for self-employed individuals also have limits.